 A. Students must pass an audition in order to be eligible to be placed at NWSA.
 The parent must enter the child in the CMS School Options Lottery on-line through Student Placement AND an audition must be passed before the lottery runs.
 There are several lotteries.
 See the Student Placement website for lottery details, as well as Key lottery dates.
 Questions about the actual lottery and how it works should be directed to Student Placement or the Magnet Office.

 Q. Which grades will have the most open seats?

 A. 6th and 9th will have the most room.
 We usually have room for any 11th and 12th graders who pass auditions as well.
 We expect to have some room in all other grades (7, 8, 10) but we will not have an idea of exactly how much until we see who might not return next year.
-We recommend an audition prior to the first lottery for all students to have the best chance of being placed at the school.
+We recommend an audition as early as you are able for all students to have the best chance of being placed at the school.